 CARE FOR ELEPHANTS

 With a donation of 50 Euro per year you are supporting an elephant calf of your choice that is meticulously hand-raised and prepared for an independent life in the wild.
-We guarantee that 100% of your donation will benefit the elephants and provide special milk formula, feed, loving care of the keepers and veterinary care.
+Your donation will benefit the elephants and provide special milk formula, feed, loving care of the keepers and veterinary care.

 For your donation we will be pleased to send you a personal certificate plus photos of your chosen elephant by E-Mail.
 We also inform you about the welfare of your protégé.
 You are also welcome to visit the elephant calves at the ZEN nursery in Harare.